FordPipatkittikul/web-dev-learning/Learning_react/learning/README.md

 stands for JavaScript XML allows us to write HTML in React and makes it easier to write and add HTML in React.

 ### Embdding Expressions in JSX
+Wrapping everything with {} then you can do JavaScript expression.
 Example:

     const myElement = <h1>React is {5 + 5} times better with JSX</h1>;